 Outer Island Unit Structured educational programs are available for schools, universities and professional groups on Outer Island.
 Through a partnership with Connecticut State University, over 1,000 students visit the island each summer to learn about the island's unique ecology.
 For more information on arranging an educational experience on Outer Island, visit the partnership website here.

 Calf Island Unit Educational groups may obtain a special use permit to hold approved environmental education programming on the Calf Island Unit.
-Please contact the Refuge at 860-399-2513 for more information.
+Please contact the refuge Visitor Services Manager at 860-399-2513 for more information.